elm/compiler/README.md

 Elm
 ===

 This is the Elm compiler and server, allowing you to develop Elm applications that run in any modern browser.

-If you intend to serve Elm with a Haskell backend, be sure to read the Elm+Haskell section.
+If you intend to serve Elm code with a Haskell backend, be sure to read all the way to the "Installation for Haskell-Users" section.

 Installation for General Use
 ----------------------------